THEBONESMITH/ChatGPT-Message-Counter/README.md

 ## Description

-The ChatGPT Message Counter is a sophisticated Safari Extension designed to help users monitor their messaging activity by counting the number of messages sent within a dynamic three-hour window.
-This tool employs smart detection mechanisms to estimate message sends, offering a unique approach to managing communication frequency.
+The ChatGPT Message Counter is a Safari Extension designed to help users keep track of their messaging activity by counting the number of messages sent using a dedicated send button within a dynamic three-hour window.

 ## Key Features

-- **Intelligent Message Detection**: Employs smart typing detection and send button click recognition to estimate message sends, enhancing reliability where direct send button clicks might not always be registered.
+- **Send Button Click Tracking**: Only counts messages sent via the send button, ensuring accuracy in tracking.
-- **Three-Hour Rolling Window**: Utilizes a rolling three-hour window for counting messages, providing continuous real-time updates without simply resetting every three hours.
+- **Three-Hour Rolling Window**: Tracks messages within a continuously updating three-hour window, providing up-to-date message counts.
-- **Persistent Memory**: Leverages persistent storage to maintain count accuracy, ensuring uninterrupted tracking of message counts even across browser restarts.
+- **Persistent Memory**: Uses persistent storage to keep count consistent even across browser restarts.

 ## Installation